-- Fees must be paid for enrollment and tuition in that particular tax year to eligible post-secondary educational institute.
+- Fees must be paid for enrollment and tuition in that particular tax year to an eligible post-secondary educational institute.

 - If the Modified Adjusted Gross Income (MAGI) is $80,000 or less if filing singly or $160,000 or less if filing jointly.

 - Tax deduction has not been claimed against the tuition fee in the same tax year.
-You can either claim tax deduction or AOTC on your tuition expenses.
+You can either claim a tax deduction or AOTC on your tuition expenses.
 In most cases, the Tax Credit normally results in more tax savings as compared to tax deductions.

 - The student should not be convicted of a felony drug offense.